constructoocss/construct.oocss/README.md

 # construct.oocss

-A Object Oriented Cascading Style Sheet framework for modern browsers.
+Construct.oocss is a Sass-based object-oriented framework that allows multiple sites to use the same code-base.
+Pretty nifty.
+It accomplishes this by separating the components to include, from the typography, and from the source code.
+Are you confused yet?
+Great.
+Please read on so we can clear a few things up for you.

-## Getting Started
+### Getting Started

-Construct.oocss supports multiple sites using the same code-base.
-In the _imports.scss_ file, you will notice the first two _@imports_ statements will import:
+Inside _imports.scss_, you will notice the first two import statement point to:

 __1. A Build File__

+    @imports "builds/_default.scss";

-Build files contain variables that determine what components to include.
+Build files contain variables that determine the components you want to use.

-__2, A Theme File__
+__2. A Theme File__

+    @imports "themes/_default.scss";

-Theme files contain variables that determine the site's visual appearence.
+Theme files contain variables that determine the typography you want to use.

-## Working with Builds

 ### Creating a Build

-Always copy from the default Build file:
+__1. Make a copy from the original__

-    copy builds/_default.scss builds/_your-build.scss
+     copy builds/_default.scss builds/new-build.scss

-### Changing the Build

-In the _imports.scss_ file, change the following line to your desired Build file.

-    @imports "builds/_default.scss";

-## Working with Themes
+__2. Edit the variables__

+     $use-alert: true !default;

+     $use-bar: true !default;

+     $use-box: true !default;

+     $use-btn: true !default;
+     .
+     .
+     .

 ### Creating a Theme

-Always copy from the default Theme file:
+__1. Make a copy from the original__

-    copy themes/_default.scss themes/_your-build.scss
+     copy themes/_default.scss builds/new-build.scss

-### Changing the Theme

-In the _imports.scss_ file, change the following line to your desired Theme file.

-    @imports "themes/_default.scss";
+__2. Edit the variables__

+     $h1-size: 24px;

+     $h2-size: 24px;

+     $h3-size: 24px;
+     .
+     .
+     .